Our Editorial Methodology

 3. Verification

 Key facts, figures, dates, and claims are cross-checked across sources whenever possible.
-When information is preliminary or developing, we clearly indicate that context.
+When information is preliminary, developing, or disputed, we clearly indicate that context.
+We do not publish claims we cannot verify.

 4. Plain-Language Context